samiyashahzad/ciro-backend/README.md

 3. Generates and executes a coordinated response plan
 4. Validates that the intervention actually worked — with measured numbers

-No human in the loop.
+No human in a loop.
 No single massive LLM trying to do everything.
 A pipeline of specialized agents, each doing one job precisely.

 ---